tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

+{{% summary %}}

+When interpreting a regression summary, it is important to assess the entire output before drawing conclusions about the relationship between variables.
+Interpret the standard error and significance level alongside the coefficients.
+Additionally, consider reporting confidence intervals for the coefficients which provides insight into the precision of the estimates.
+Remember to interpret results considering both statistical significance and practical significance.

-summary
+{{% summary %}}

-How to present your result

-Don't just say you find a statistically significant effect of the independent on the dependent variable.

-Important to understand your whole output with concluding anything on the relationship between the independent and dependent variable in your estimated model.